mikkellhf/DIS_PG98/README.md

     pip install -r requirements.txt

 #### notes
-This has only been run using Windows, and done using python to run the application.
+This has only been run on Windows using python to run the application.

 ## Running
 1. set the database in __init__.py file.